|

 Hip Anatomy - The Acetabular Joint

-The hip bone, also known as the innominate bone, coxal bone or os coxae, is a large bone that sits in the pelvis.
-It is formed by the bones of the pelvis including the ilium, pubis and ischium.
+The hip bone, also known as the innominate bone, coxal bone or "os coxae", is a large bone injury information in joint acetabulum.anatomy is formed by the bones of the pelvis including the ilium, pubis and ischium.

 The Hip Joint